-Professor of Statistical Ecology at the Institute of Arctic and Marine Biology of Troms_ University.
+Professor of Statistical Ecology at the Institute of Arctic and Marine Biology of UiT The Arctic University of Norway.
 Associate Editor of "Methods in Ecology and Evolution" and "Wildlife Biology", and former associate editors of Ecology and Ecology Letters.

 Professor of Molecular and Cellular Biology and Dean at the Graduate School of Biostudies, Kyoto University.
 Receipt of the 1998 Prize of Princess Takamatsu Cancer Research Fund (Tokyo).

 Deputy Chief, Laboratory of Experimental Immunology, Frederick National Laboratory for Cancer Research.
 Past President, International Society for Interferon and Cytokine Research (2004-2005) and past Chair of the Immunology Division of the American Society for Microbiolgy.
 Two time recipient of the NIH Director's Award for Mentoring and in 2006 he received the National Public Service Award.